jloan/pierce-hacker/contribute.md

 #### Class Projects

-Teachers -- We also encourage you to use PierceHacker to develop writing assignments or projects in your class:
+Teachers -- we also encourage you to use PierceHacker to develop writing assignments or projects in your class:

 * Use a particular technology that students struggle with?
 Have them learn it by trying to teach it to another.
 Ask them to propose and compose a tutorial for us.
-Each one; teach one.
 * Want students to write creatively, critically, or reflectively about technology?
 Ask them to propose and compose a blog for us.
 * Want students to practice reviewing and providing  feedback to tutorials and blog posts in progress?
 Ask them to be a reviewer for us.
 * Need a [rhetorical situation](https://wac.colostate.edu/resources/wac/intro/rhetoric/) for a writing assignment or project?
 Let us be your rhetorical situation.